Warren challenges 2020 Democrats to embrace 10-year clean energy transition

 “Today I’m embracing that goal by committing to adopt and build on Governor Inslee’s 10-year action plan to achieve 100% clean energy... and I’m challenging every other candidate for President to do the same,” she wrote.

-All of Warren’s Democratic rivals who will participate in the climate change town have at least committed to achieving net-zero greenhouse gas emissions by 2050.
-But each has different steps to get there.
+All of Warren’s Democratic rivals who will participate in the climate change town hall have at least committed to achieving net-zero greenhouse gas emissions by 2050.
+But each advocates different steps to get there.

 Vermont Senator Bernie Sanders, for example, calls for the electricity and transportation sectors to be fueled by 100% percent renewable energy by 2030.
 Former Vice President Joe Biden’s climate plan calls for 500,000 more electric vehicle charging stations nationwide by the end of 2030.